NHL players are headed back to the Olympics in 2026 and 2030, cleared to play for 1st time since '14 - Yahoo Sports

 It remains to be seen if Russia will be allowed to participate in 2026.
 The IOC is allowing individual athletes from the country to compete under a neutral flag but banned Russians from team competitions at the 2024 Games in Paris.

-The Russians — playing as the Olympic Athletes from Russia — took home Olympic gold in 2018 with a stacked roster including former Detroit Red Wings winger Pavel Datsyuk and current Minnesota Wild All-Star Kirill Kaprizov.
+The Russians — playing as the Olympic Athletes from Russia — took home Olympic gold in 2018 with a stacked roster that included former Detroit Red Wings winger Pavel Datsyuk and current Minnesota Wild All-Star Kirill Kaprizov.
 Finland is now the defending Olympic champion after winning in Beijing.

 "It’s always been my dream and my goal to someday play in Olympics," Finland's Sebastian Aho said.
 “I grew up playing with them on the junior national team, so it would be very special to try a tournament with those guys and play hockey when it’s best on best.”